+Customers

-Customers Launch of our impact fund Introducing our fund dedicated to impact opportunities TowerBrook's Impact strategy TowerBrook Impact Opportunities (TIO) is a natural evolution of TowerBrook's differentiated and disciplined investment approach.
+Launch of our impact fund

+Introducing our fund dedicated to impact opportunities

+TowerBrook's Impact strategy

+TowerBrook Impact Opportunities (TIO) is a natural evolution of TowerBrook's differentiated and disciplined investment approach.

 It represents the next step for us on our Responsible Ownership journey, increasing our ability to deliver sustainable, risk-adjusted returns, as well as growing our positive handprint as a business.

 In line with our purpose, ESG considerations are factored into every stage of the TowerBrook investment process.
 We work diligently to bring integrity to the measurement and management of these considerations in partnership with our PE and TSO portfolio companies.
 Within TIO we intend to go further; to quantify and maximise the positive impact to society created as a result of the products and services of the businesses we invest in.

 To deliver our TIO strategy, we seek to partner with exceptional entrepreneurs and management teams focused on growing businesses that generate specific, measurable social or environmental impact.
 These companies will have business models that directly contribute to advancing one or more of the UNSDGs.

 Combining our experience as responsible owners with the expertise of our carefully-curated, dedicated TIO Advisory Board (see right), we have developed a robust methodology to ensure that the positive impact of our investments can be quantified.
 This methodology seeks to identify sector-specific key performance indicators linked to positive impact, or acceleration of impact, which can be tracked during the investment holding period.

-Target industry areas The TIO strategy will focus on sectors with substantial scope for positive impact, as well as those with purpose-driven businesses where positive impact can be accelerated.
-These sectors are expected to include: -healthcare - environmental technologies.
+Target industry areas

+The TIO strategy will focus on sectors with substantial scope for positive impact, as well as those with purpose-driven businesses where positive impact can be accelerated.
+These sectors are expected to include:

+- education and human capital development

+- -financial products and services

+- food and agriculture

+- -healthcare

+- environmental technologies, green industry, and clean energy

+TIO Advisory Board